-Not surprisingly, the specimens of virgin pipe material had the highest hydrostatic burst pressures.
-The pipe section with simulated corrosion damage repaired with a carbon fiber-reinforced liner had the next highest burst pressure.
-The specimens of un-repaired pipe with simulated corrosion damage had the third highest burst pressures.
-The pipe section with simulated corrosion damage repaired with weld deposition exhibited the lowest burst pressure.
+The pipe section with simulated corrosion damage repaired with a carbon fiber-reinforced liner had a burst pressure that was greater than the pipe section with un-repaired damage.
+By contrast, the pipe section with simulated corrosion damage repaired with weld deposition had a burst pressure that was less than the pipe section with un-repaired damage.
+Distortion caused by welding residual stresses may have contributed to the lower burst pressure.
 Of the two potential pipeline repair technologies evaluated this reporting period, carbon fiber-reinforced liner repair was generally more effective at restoring the pressure containing capability of a pipeline.